guyrenny/guyrenny-coralogix-azure/modules/blobstorage/README.md

 A Resource Group and Storage Account to be used by your Function App must be provided as inputs to the Terraform module.

 The Blob Container must be pre-existing.
 The Storage Account associated with the Blob Container must be configured for Public Access.
+Additionally, a configured "Storage Accounts (Blob & GPv2)" EventGrid System Topic must be configured for the Storage Account.

 ## Usage